 ‘Trekker numbers continued to increase under Warren Bartlett’s management of the new Kokoda Track (Special Purpose) Authority – which became known as the KTA – and benefits were returned to your villages as agreed.

 ‘The discovery of a large gold and copper deposit on the southern slopes of the Trail emerged as a major threat to trekking when bulldozers appeared in the Ofi Creek area.
-Government intervention stopped the mine however it was soon to be replaced by another more insidious threat – Government bureaucracy!
+Government intervention stopped the mine however it was soon to be replaced by another more insidious threat – Australian Government bureaucracy!

 ‘In recent years the academics have discovered New Guinea.
 Grave, plump, portentous, they swarm north in their hundreds each winter, generally finishing somewhere near Goroka in the Eastern Highlands where at times they become so numerous that every bush and stone seems to conceal a lurking bureaucrat or anthropologist.
 After a few weeks or a few months they return home to prepare brisk solutions for all the problems which beset the land.
 Too often they see New Guinea coldly as an exercise in nation-building to be carried out as quickly as possible, with one eye on the taxpayer at home and the other on some ranting demagogue in the United Nations.

 ‘At times the maligned colonialists, who walked ever the country and fought for it, seem to come nearer the heart of the matter.
 Stripped of slogans and self-interest, New Guinea emerges not as a ‘problem’; to be ‘solved’, or assessed , but simply as a land, wild and beautiful, worthy to be loved for its own sake; with a people, backward, kindly, and in need of help’ .

 ‘A similar analogy could be drawn today between bureaucrats on secure incomes and trek operators who accept risk to create economic opportunities.